 To encourage access and limit barriers to entry, Deakin Business School, in partnership with corporate sponsors and philanthropists, will be providing ten co-funded gender equity scholarships, offering a 50% reduction on course fees.
 Commencing in 2017, and for the duration of five years, ten students each year will have access to the fee reduction for the full duration of their course*.

-- an Australian citizen, hold an Australian permanent humanitarian visa and/or Australian work rights
+- be an Australian citizen, Australian permanent resident, New Zealand citizen, or an Australian permanent humanitarian visa holder

-- enrolled at Deakin University for at least 2 CP’s in the academic year
+- be enrolled at Deakin University for at least 2 credit points each academic year of your course

-- experiencing financial or personal hardship or a long term medical condition
+- be experiencing financial or personal hardship, or a long term medical condition